proofit404/stories/docs/transactions.md

 inside the step itself.
 Stories you write should not be aware of the database you use.

 Ideally, stories are written with composition in mind.
-So you'll be able to decorate injected function in the construction process.
+You'll be able to decorate injected function in the construction process.

 ```pycon